-.- Scientists at a university in Liverpool recently unveiled what they say is the most realistic portrait ever created of St. Nicholas of Myra, the popular 4th Century bishop best known as the inspiration for the modern-day figure of Santa Claus.
+Scientists at a university in Liverpool have unveiled what they say is the most realistic portrait ever created of St. Nicholas of Myra, the popular 4th century bishop best known as the inspiration for the modern-day figure of Santa Claus.

 University Professor Caroline Wilkinson said the reconstruction relied on "all the skeletal and historical material" available, the BBC reports.
 A university spokeswoman said the new image uses "the most up-to-date anatomical standards, Turkish tissue depth data and CGI techniques."